daz4126/Nanny-State/README.md

 **The first parameter of every transformer functions is always the state.
 This is always implicityly provided as an argument by the update function, so does not need to be included when calling `update`.
 Any additional arguments are added after the name of the function.**

-Last of all, we just need to call the `Nanny` function and assign its return value to the variable `update`:
+Last of all, we just need to call the `Nanny` function and assign its return value to the variable `update`.
+In this example, the state is a number, so we cannot assign any more properties to it.
+This means we can't make the view a property of `State`.
+Fortunately, the `Nanny` function accepts a second `options` parameter.
+This is an object that has a property called 'view' that can be set like so:

 ```
-const update = Nanny(state,view)
+const update = Nanny(State,{ view })
 ```

 This will render the initial view with the count set to 10 and allow you to increase or decrease the count by clicking on the buttons.